Investment Banking Industry Scholars (IBIS)

 How to get involved

-The IBIS program is designed for those who will be freshman / rising sophomores in the 2024-25 academic year.
-Applications may be submitted for the 2024-2025 academic year between March 18 and April 3, 2024.
+The IBIS program is designed for those who will be freshmen or rising sophomores in the 2026-27 academic year.
+Applications must be submitted for the 2026-2027 academic year between March 16 and April 3, 2026.
 No late application will be accepted.

 Interested students should e-mail the following application materials to [email protected] with the subject line IBIS Program Application:

-• Brief statement of candidate's career goals and interest in IBIS Program
+- A brief statement of candidate's career goals and interest in IBIS

-• Summary of candidate's academic and professional background that indicates what the person would contribute to the IBIS Program
+- A summary of candidate's academic and professional background that indicates what the person would contribute to IBIS

 Applications will be reviewed by the IBIS director and leadership group.
 Selection will be announced in late April.